arcturial/jenkins-dash/README.md

 ## Making modifications

-The dashboard uses gulp to manage assets and templates, any modification you make you need to change in the `asset` directory.
+The dashboard uses [Gulp.js](http://gulpjs.com/) to manage assets and templates, any modification you make you need to change in the `asset` directory.
 In order for the assets to be compiled, you can run `gulp` or `node_modules/gulp/bin/gulp.js`.
 The default `gulp` command includes a `watch` operation that will compile any assets if a file in the `asset` folder changes.